Do I Have to Do a Self Assessment Tax Return?

 As a general rule, anyone who receives income that isn’t taxed at source needs to complete a Self Assessment.
 Note that the income threshold for needing to submit a Self-Assessment form has increased from £100,000 to £150,000 from the 2023-2024 tax year.

-In the case of a sole trader, the income you receive from your trade doesn’t have National Insurance Contributions or Income Tax deducted from it, so you need to tell HMRC about that income on a Self Assessment Tax Return form so they can calculate what, if any, tax you owe.
+If you’re a sole trader, the income you receive from your trade doesn’t have National Insurance Contributions or Income Tax deducted from it, so you need to tell HMRC about that income on a Self Assessment Tax Return form so they can calculate what, if any, tax you owe.

-New guidelines introduced require self-employed individuals and partnerships, especially those whose accounting year-end dates differ from the tax year, to apportion profits from two sets of accounts to estimate annual profits.
+New guidelines require self-employed individuals and partnerships, especially those whose accounting year-end dates differ from the tax year, to apportion profits from two sets of accounts to estimate annual profits.

 If you’re a limited company director, you’ll usually need to file a Self Assessment to let HMRC know about any dividend income you’ve received from your company.